Pentax K-3 versus Olympus E-M1

 |Pentax K-3 II (⇒ lft | rgt)||optical||YES||3.2||1037||fixed||no||8000||8.3||no||YES|

 So what conclusions can be drawn?
 Is the Pentax K-3 better than the Olympus E-M1 or vice versa?
-Below is a summary of the relative strengths of each of the two contestants.
+A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (24.1 vs 15.9MP) with a 25% higher linear resolution.